SystemsApproach/ops/control.rst

   enterprises.

-Anyone familiar with the 3GPP specification will recognize Aether's *VCS* abstraction as being similar to what cellular network calls a *slice*.
+Anyone familiar with the 3GPP specification will recognize Aether's *VCS* abstraction as similar to what cellular network calls a *slice*.
 Much like the discussion about *subscribers* and *users* in the introduction to this chapter, Aether elected to introduce neutral terminology rather than reuse a term that comes with significant implementation implications.
 The `VCS` model definition then includes fields that record various implementation details, including `sst` and